rackerlabs/support-how-to/content/rackspace-email/export-email-address-data-from-outlook-2011-for-mac.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).

+If you need to export or import email address data from a different Outlook version reference [Export and Import email address data using Outlook](/how-to/export-and-import-email-address-data-in-outlook).

 #### Export from Outlook 2011 for Mac
 1. Open Outlook 2011 for Mac.